ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.6.1**

+- Cardboard Box no longer causes NRE spam if it encounters a bodyless CharacterMaster (e.g. turrets/drones after loading into Bazaar).
+- Updated R2API dependency to 4.2.1 (switched to NuGet package).

 **1.6.0**

 - ADDED ARTIFACT: Artifact of Safekeeping!